Azure/azure-sdk-for-net/sdk/websites/Azure.ResourceManager.AppService/src/autorest.md

   - rename-model:
       from: Domain
       to: AppServiceDomain
+#   - rename-model:
+#       from: SiteConfig
+#       to: SiteConfigProperties
-  - rename-model:
+#   - rename-model:
-      from: SiteConfigResource
+#       from: SiteConfigResource
-      to: SiteConfig
+#       to: SiteConfig

 # Enum rename
   - from: swagger-document